-Since each item score for each rater consisted of the average of multiple scales, causing an unlikelihood of any item score to be exactly the same between two raters, rater agreement was calculated for multiple thresholds, as percent of item scores that were similar between raters.
+Since each item score for each rater consisted of the average of multiple scales, causing a lessened likelihood of any item score to be exactly the same between two raters, rater agreement was calculated for multiple thresholds, as percent of item scores that were similar between raters.
 Chief ratings were excluded from this analysis.
 After removing multiple choice items, and items with partial ratings, and ratings that were flagged as problematic by CCHI, rater agreement was calculated as the proportion of the sum of instances the difference between rater scores was less than X out of all item score comparisons (X being a point difference of 0.25, 0.50, 0.75, and 1).
-Table 7 expresses percent agreement between two raters across all possible ratings.
+Table 8 expresses percent agreement between two raters across all possible ratings overall and for each non-multiple-choice item.
 Note that more complex (e.g., generalizability, multi-faceted Rasch modeling) can be applied with larger samples to understand inter-rater reliability and precision of measurement.
 Overall, rater agreement was very good, with 87% of the ratings between two raters being within one point of each other.